ckeditor/ckeditor5/docs/framework/guides/tutorials/implementing-an-inline-widget.md

 				withText: true
 			} );

-			// Disable placeholder button when command is disabled. const command = editor.commands.get( 'placeholder' );
+			// Disable the placeholder button when the command is disabled. const command = editor.commands.get( 'placeholder' );
 			dropdownView.bind( 'isEnabled' ).to( command );